interTwin-eu/itwinai/docs/explain_workflows.rst

 ^^^^^^^^^^^^^
 The `split` component splits a given dataset into three outputs following a user-defined split ratio.
 These three outputs will be passed on and used as train, validation, and test sets.
+The splitting method is defined by the user. (?) (expand here)

+..
+Are any broad examples available?

 .. image:: figures/comp_Split.png
     :scale: 12%